maximtrp/mchmm/README.rst

          [0.35849057, 0.09433962, 0.54716981],
          [0.13157895, 0.78947368, 0.07894737]])

-Directed graph of the Markov chain:
+Here is the directed graph of the Markov chain:

 .. image:: images/mc.png

-Use Pandas to annotate columns and rows.
+Pandas can help us annotate columns and rows:

 .. code:: python